Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Brown is responsible for attempting 10.5% of his team's field goal attempts this season with 9.3 per game.

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's tries from beyond the arc.
+- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's attempts from beyond the arc.

-- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

 Bruce Brown vs. the Heat